timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 44-NATIONAL SECURITY/SUBCHAPTER IX-ADDITIONAL MISCELLANEOUS PROVISIONS/SUBCHAPTER IX-ADDITIONAL MISCELLANEOUS PROVISIONS.md

 #### (d) Form
 * Each report submitted under subsection (a) shall be submitted in unclassified form, but may include a classified annex.

+### §3239.
+Requirement to buy certain satellite component from American sources
+#### (a) Definitions
+* In this section:

+* #### (1) Covered element of the intelligence community
+  * The term "covered element of the intelligence community" means an element of the intelligence community that is not an element of the Department of Defense.

+* #### (2) National security satellite
+  * The term "national security satellite" means a satellite weighing over 400 pounds whose principle purpose is to support the national security or intelligence needs of the United States Government.

+* #### (3) United States
+  * The term "United States" means the several States, the District of Columbia, and the territories and possessions of the United States.

+#### (b) Requirement
+* Beginning January 1, 2021, except as provided in subsection (c), a covered element of the intelligence community may not award a contract for a national security satellite if the satellite uses a star tracker that is not produced in the United States, including with respect to both the software and the hardware of the star tracker.

+#### (c) Exception
+* The head of a covered element of the intelligence community may waive the requirement under subsection (b) if, on a case-by-case basis, the head certifies in writing to the congressional intelligence committees that—

+  * (1) there is no available star tracker produced in the United States that meets the mission and design requirements of the national security satellite for which the star tracker will be used;

+  * (2) the cost of a star tracker produced in the United States is unreasonable, based on a market survey; or

+  * (3) such waiver is necessary for the national security interests of the United States based on an urgent and compelling need.

+### §3240.
+Report on best practices to protect privacy, civil liberties, and civil rights of Chinese Americans
+#### (a) Sense of Congress
+* It is the sense of Congress that—

+  * (1) the People's Republic of China appears to be specifically targeting the Chinese-American community for intelligence purposes;

+  * (2) such targeting carries a substantial risk that the loyalty of such Americans may be generally questioned and lead to unacceptable stereotyping, targeting, and racial profiling;

+  * (3) the United States Government has a duty to warn and protect all Americans including those of Chinese descent from these intelligence efforts by the People's Republic of China;

+  * (4) the broad stereotyping, targeting, and racial profiling of Americans of Chinese descent is contrary to the values of the United States and reinforces the flawed narrative perpetuated by the People's Republic of China that ethnically Chinese individuals worldwide have a duty to support the People's Republic of China; and

+  * (5) the United States efforts to combat the People's Republic of China's intelligence activities should actively safeguard and promote the constitutional rights of all Chinese Americans.

+#### (b) Report
+* On an annual basis, the Director of National Intelligence, acting through the Office of Civil Liberties, Privacy, and Transparency, in coordination with the civil liberties and privacy officers of the elements of the intelligence community, shall submit a report to the congressional intelligence committees containing—

+  * (1) a review of how the policies, procedures, and practices of the intelligence community that govern the intelligence activities and operations targeting the People's Republic of China affect policies, procedures, and practices relating to the privacy, civil liberties, and civil rights of Americans of Chinese descent who may be targets of espionage and influence operations by China; and

+  * (2) recommendations to ensure that the privacy, civil liberties, and civil rights of Americans of Chinese descent are sufficiently protected.

+#### (c) Form
+* The report under subsection (b) shall be submitted in unclassified form, but may include a classified annex.